SujelRam/Smart-Ebook-Library/README.md

 🌐 **Link to Source**: Direct links to Project Gutenberg downloads.

 ### Technology Stack
-🧱 **Flutter**: The app is built using the Flutter framework, which uses the Dart programming language to create natively compiled applications for mobile, web, and desktop from a single codebase. <br>
+🧱 **Flutter**: The app is built using the Flutter framework, which uses the Dart programming language to create natively compiled applications for mobile, web, and desktop from a single codebase. <br><br>
-💻 **Dart**: The programming language used for Flutter development. <br>
+💻 **Dart**: The programming language used for Flutter development. <br><br>
-🌐 **url_launcher**: A Flutter package used to launch URLs in the mobile platform's default browser or external applications. <br>
+🌐 **url_launcher**: A Flutter package used to launch URLs in the mobile platform's default browser or external applications. <br><br>
-🎨 **Material Design**: The app UI is designed using Flutter's Material Design components for a modern and responsive user interface. <br>
+🎨 **Material Design**: The app UI is designed using Flutter's Material Design components for a modern and responsive user interface. <br><br>
-🖥️📱 **Platform Support**: The app supports multiple platforms including Android, iOS, macOS, Windows, and Linux, leveraging their respective SDKs. <br>
+🖥️📱 **Platform Support**: The app supports multiple platforms including Android, iOS, macOS, Windows, and Linux, leveraging their respective SDKs. <br><br>
-📚 **Public Domain eBook Sources**: The app sources eBooks from trusted public archives such as Open Library and Project Gutenberg. <br>
+📚 **Public Domain eBook Sources**: The app sources eBooks from trusted public archives such as Open Library and Project Gutenberg. <br><br>
-📱💡 **Android Studio Virtual Device**: Used for running and testing the app on Android emulators during development. <br>
+📱💡 **Android Studio Virtual Device**: Used for running and testing the app on Android emulators during development. <br><br>

 ### Screenshots of UI
 **Home Page** <br>